Iola Leroy

 Iola Leroy, or Shadows Uplifted, an 1892 novel by Frances E. W. Harper, is one of the first novels published by an African-American woman.
+This novel takes place during and after the Civil War during the post-Reconstruction era, and follows the life or Iola Leroy and her family.
 While following what has been termed the "sentimental" conventions of late nineteenth-century writing about women, it also deals with serious social issues of education for women, passing, miscegenation, abolition, reconstruction, temperance, and social responsibility.

 Characters

-Iola Leroy and family
+Iola Leroy and Family

 Iola Leroy, the principal character of the novel.
+Iola Leroy is a young woman of mixed race who is raised as white but is later sold into slavery after her father’s death.
+Iola starts the novel as a very sheltered and uneducated woman.
+Throughout the novel, she learns more about the black community, and she dedicates much of herself and her future to working to improve conditions for African Americans, especially in the South.

 Harriet Johnson, Iola Leroy's grandmother.
 While a slave of Nancy Johnson, she resists a whipping.
 As a punishment, she is sold.

 Robert Johnson.
 He is still a child when separated from his mother Harriet.
 His enslaver, Nancy Johnson, sees him as a "pet animal" and teaches him to read.
 As a young man, he becomes the leader of a group of slaves who decide to seek refuge with the Union army during the Civil War.
 He enlists in a colored regiment and is promoted to lieutenant.
 On account of his white skin, his superiors counsel him to change to a white regiment for better chances of promotion, but he refuses.
 After the war, he successfully runs a hardware store.

 Marie Leroy, Iola's mother.
 A small child when brutally separated from her mother Harriet Johnson, she finally becomes the slave of wealthy Eugene Leroy.
 When Eugene becomes seriously ill, she nurses him back to health.
 He sets her free, has her educated and marries her in a secret ceremony.
 Although she is so white that "no one would suspect that she has one drop of negro blood in her veins", the marriage results in the Leroy family becoming social outcasts.